rlenaha2/Green-Plan-It/README.md

 ## Model Overview
 The model that is used is a linear model that minimized Huber loss.
+Additional information on the model performance and evaluation are discussed in crispdm.mkd.

 ## Repo Structure
-<pre>/Green-Plan-It/
+<pre>Green-Plan-It/
  ┬
- ├ crispdm.mkd (CRISP-DM framework for this project)
+ ├ basis_expansions.py (python file used to support creation of univariate plots) ├ crispdm.mkd (CRISP-DM framework for this project)
- ├ dftransformers.py (file to transform dataframes used for univariate plots)
+ ├ dftransformers.py (file to transform dataframes used for univariate plots) ├ make_prediction (python file containing code to make predictions) ├ model.py (file to generate the pipe object)
- ├ pipe_model.p (pipe model used to make predictions) ├ model.py (file to generate the pipe object)
- ├ [DIR] data
+ ├ pipe_model.p (pipe model used to make predictions) ├ preprocessing.py (python file clean data for use in modeling) ├ regression_helpers.py (python file used to support creation of univariate plots) ├ [DIR] data
      ┬
-     ├ recs2009_public.csv (CSV file containing all of the data from the RECS)
+     └ recs2009_public.csv (CSV file containing all of the data from the RECS)
- ├ [DIR] website
+ ├ [DIR] images
      ┬
-     ├ model.py (model used by the website, uses all data)
+     ├ ACROOMS_univariate.png (univariate plot of number of rooms with A/C)
+     ├ TOTSQFT_univariate.png (univariate plot of total square feet) ├ results.png (plot comparing actual vs predicted based on a train/test split)
+     └ crispdm.png (visualization of the CRISP-DM process) └ [DIR] website
+     ┬
      ├ app.py (flask app to create website)
-     ├ green_plan_it_input.csv (csv file contianing one structure to be predicted)
+     ├ final_pipeline.py (python class used to make predictions) ├ green_plan_it_input.csv (csv file contianing one structure to be predicted) ├ make_prediction.py (python file to preprocess CSV to be predicted) ├ model.py (model used by the website, uses all data) ├ pipe_model.p (pipe model used to make predictions)
-     ├ [DIR] static
+     ├ preprocessing.py (python file clean data for use in modeling) ├ recs2009_public.csv.csv (csv file contianing all of the data) ├ [DIR] static
          ┬
          ├ [DIR] css
              ┬
-             ├ default.css (css used for the website) └ font.css (css for fonts on website)
+             ├ default.css (css used for the website) ├ font.css (css for fonts on website)
+             └ [DIR] fonts (unchanged from template)
          └ [DIR] images
              ┬
              ├ banner.jpg (banner image on website)
              └ green-planet.jpg (picture of green planet at top of website)

-     ├ [DIR] templates
+     └ [DIR] templates
          ┬
-         ├ T
-         └ TBD
-     ├ model.py (model used by the website, uses all data)
-     └ TBD
- ├ [DIR] images
-     ┬
-     ├ ACROOMS_univariate.png (univariate plot of number of rooms with A/C)
-     ├ TOTSQFT_univariate.png (univariate plot of total square feet) ├ act_vs_pred.png (plot comparing actual vs predicted based on a train/test split)
-     └ crispdm.png (visualization of the CRISP-DM process)
+         └ index.html (html for the website)

 </pre>

 ## Set up